ABC Organic Gardener Magazine latest issue magazine cover.

 Light

 Light stimulates laying as it signals to the bird that longer days are here and therefore it’s laying season.
-Commercial poultry producers run artificial lights to keep hens laying over winter.
+Commercial poultry producers run artificial lights to keep chooks laying over winter.
 It’s possible to follow a more natural approach and still utilise benefits of light: simply ensure the henhouse has generous mesh windows so daylight reaches birds even when they are penned up or you have slept in.
 Face windows east for best effect.
 Regular time outdoors will also enable fowls to maximise daylight.

 Jessamy Miller's chook laying eggs